wishtag/celebi-hunter/README.md

 # Setup
 Most of the setup is very easy, the hardest part is setting up the bounding boxes and stuff
 ## Getting Positions
+If you are on a 1080p display and position your window the same way shown in the showcase video then you should be able to skip everything under this section and just use the default values.
 ### Game Screen
 **Step 1.** Take a screenshot of your whole screen.
 **Step 2.** Open the screenshot in an image editing software, I use [paint.net](https://www.getpaint.net/).